letsintegreat/github-sanitizer/README.md

 ### Bot Comments Still Visible

 1. **Check if extension is enabled**: Click the extension icon to see status
-2. **Unknown bot patterns**: Some bots might not be detected - you can add custom patterns
+2. **Unknown bot accounts**: Some bots might not be detected - you can add specific usernames to the botUsers array
 3. **Page loaded before extension**: Try refreshing the page

 ### PR Description Hidden